rumps/core/README.md

 `'production'` for a production build information.
 - `info:core` will display information on the core module, including the current environment set.
+- `lint` will run code through linters once.
+Rump modules will add to this task. (scripts, etc.)
+- `lint:watch` will run code through linters continuously.
+Rump modules will add to this task. (scripts, etc.)
 - `test` will run all tests once.
 Rump modules will add to this task. (scripts, etc.)
 - `test:watch` will run tests continuously, useful for things like TDD.
 Rump